alexnel24/AlexNelson/README.md

 Personal Projects- I love to code!
 Check out some of my side projects as I enjoy expanding my skills

-School Projects- Take a look at my formal training<br />
+School Projects- Take a look at my projects from my formal training<br />

 <br />